Examining Perspectives in the News

 Task 2: Same Facts, Different Story

-The second task is to re-examine the headline they wrote about, and to think of a new wording for the headline that has the same facts but says them in a different way, that might tell a different story.
-The students can write the modified headline on the back side of the worksheet, and either write out what they think the story for that headline might be, or just think about ways that story might be different (who were the “good guys,” or the “bad guys”?
-What if those roles were switched?).
+The second task is to re-examine the headline and story they wrote, and to think of a new headline that involves the same facts, but describes them in a different way and so might tell a different story.
+The students can write the modified headline on the back side of the worksheet, and either write out what they think the story for that headline might be, or just think of ways that story might be different.
+(Who were the “good guys,” or the “bad guys”?
+What if those roles were switched?)

 Group Discussion

-After people or groups have finished their stories, the class re-convenes to share.
+After students have finished their stories, the class reconvenes to share.
 Everyone (who wants to) shares the headline they wrote about, and the opposing headline with the same facts.
-The “opposite” headlines will be collected and written at the front of the room.
+The “opposite” headlines will be collected and posted at the front of the room.
 The students then vote on which opposing headline they think presents the same facts but in the most different or creative way.
 The one with the most votes will be the starting point for the discussion.

 • What makes it different?
 How would the story be told differently from this different headline?